JACoW-org/docs-IPAC/docs/InvitedOrals/SPCreview-s.md

-# Reviewing abstracts by the SPC (simplified workflow)
+# Reviewing proposals for invited orals contributions by the SPC (simplified workflow)

 ---

-*This is an explanation for the Scientific Programme Committee (SPC) on how to  perform the **second step of the [Simplified workflow for selection of Contributed Abstracts](intro.md#simplified-workflow)**.
+*This is an explanation for the Scientific Programme Committee (SPC) on how to  perform the **second step of the [Simplified workflow for the selection of proposals of Invited Oral Contributions](intro.md#simplified-workflow)**.
 SPC members will review proposed classifications for abstracts and prioritise them in one round.*

 ---